How Marriage Affects Car Insurance: Savings & When to Combine Policies

 Does car insurance automatically go down when you get married?

 No, car insurance doesn't automatically decrease upon marriage.
 You must notify your insurer of your marital status change to receive any marriage-related discounts.
-Most married couples save 5–12% compared to single drivers based on 2025–2026 data, but the actual savings depend on both spouses' driving records, the insurer's rating system, and whether you combine policies.
-Note that in Hawaii, Massachusetts, Montana, and North Carolina, marital status cannot legally be used as a rating factor at all.
+According to 2026 data, married drivers save an average of $194/year compared to single drivers, but the actual savings depend on both spouses' driving records, the insurer's rating system, and whether you combine policies.
+Note that in Hawaii, Massachusetts, Michigan, and Pennsylvania, marital status cannot legally be used as a rating factor.

 Should newlyweds always combine their car insurance policies?

 Not always.
 Newlyweds should combine policies when both have good driving records, as this typically provides the best savings through marriage discounts and multi-car benefits.
-However, keeping separate policies makes sense if one spouse has DUIs, multiple accidents, or serious violations that would significantly increase the other's rates — potentially by 74% or more.
+However, keeping separate policies makes sense if one spouse has DUIs or multiple accidents — a single DUI can nearly double premiums to around $391/month versus ~$208/month for clean-record drivers.
 Always compare quotes for both combined and separate scenarios to determine which option saves more for your specific situation.

 How long do I have to add my spouse to my car insurance after getting married?

-Unlike health insurance, which has a 60-day qualifying event window, car insurance has no fixed legal deadline to add a spouse.
-That said, you should add your spouse immediately after marriage to avoid any coverage gaps.
-Delaying this update risks denied claims if your spouse drives and has an accident, and you'll miss out on potential marriage discounts.
+There is no fixed legal deadline to add a spouse to car insurance, but most insurers — including AAA — recommend doing so within 30 days of your wedding.
+Adding your spouse promptly avoids coverage gaps and ensures you don't miss out on potential marriage discounts.
+Delaying this update risks denied claims if your spouse drives and has an accident.
 Contact your insurer before or right after your wedding to ensure continuous, proper coverage.

 Can I exclude my spouse from my car insurance policy?